sophiebits/jquery-splendid-textchange/README.md

 });
 ```

-and you'll receive events for every `value` change.
+and you'll receive events for every `value` change, just as you would if the input event worked properly in all browsers.

-See http://benalpert.com/2013/06/18/a-near-perfect-oninput-shim-for-ie-8-and-9.html for more details.
+See my blog post “[A near-perfect oninput shim for IE 8 and 9](http://benalpert.com/2013/06/18/a-near-perfect-oninput-shim-for-ie-8-and-9.html)” for more details.

+## Support

+Supports IE 8, IE 9, and modern browsers.

+Tested in jQuery 1.10; should work in 1.7+.

 ## Why “splendid”?